busilas/cib/README.md

 The structure of the CIB code consists of several main parts:

- •	Functions:
+ •	##Functions:

- o	‘display_menu()’ - function to display the menu.
+ -	‘display_menu()’ - function to display the menu.

 ![image](https://github.com/busilas/cib/assets/24510366/b991d6b9-1fd1-4564-9df4-58afb8b8ff3c)

-o	‘is_customers_empty()’ - checks if the list of customers is empty, and returning True if the list is empty, False otherwise.
+-	‘is_customers_empty()’ - checks if the list of customers is empty, and returning True if the list is empty, False otherwise.
 This function developed on the second stage.

 ![image](https://github.com/busilas/cib/assets/24510366/db560ffd-dac9-4956-a6c1-f89796483f2d)